Christmas Closure Information

 Learners who wish to commence on the programme must be employed within a suitable role that will enable them to evidence the requirements of the qualification.
 Communication skills sufficient to allow learners to address the assessment requirements of the qualification is also desired.

-The entry requirement for this apprenticeship will be decided by each employer, but may typically be five GCSEs at Grade C or higher.
+The entry requirement for this apprenticeship will be decided by each employer, but may typically be five GCSEs at Grade C or higher, or Level 2 Functional Skills Equivalent.

 Apprentices without level 2 English and Maths will need to achieve this level prior to taking the end-point assessment.